 Once you are sedated, the interventional radiologist uses X-ray imaging to guide a catheter (thin tube) through an artery in your thigh and into the uterine artery.
-He or she then injects small, round particles called embolic agents into the vessels that supply blood to the fibroids.
+Then small, round particles called embolic agents are injected into the vessels that supply blood to the fibroids.

 The embolic agents act like a dam, blocking blood flow to the fibroids.
 This causes the fibroids to get smaller and fade away.
 Depending on your condition, your interventional radiologist may be able to treat all the fibroids in one procedure.

-Uterine fibroid embolization usually takes about an hour to complete.
+Uterine fibroid embolization usually takes about 1 hour to complete.
 A one-night stay in the hospital is generally needed.
-Patients can return to normal activities in about a week.
+Patients can return to normal activities in about 1 week.

 Though uterine fibroid embolization is largely safe, sometimes there are complications.
 You and your doctor will talk about all the risks and benefits of the procedure before deciding if it's right for you.